-Our economy was just 8.6% circular in 2021, which implies we could only reallocate 8.6% of non-virgin materials.
-Our economic system is founded on recklessly exploiting the planet’s resources, resulting in environmental, ecological, social, and health issues.
-Employing virgin resources for 91.4% of our economic activities also suggests a significant “circularity gap” that is linked to inefficient business practices.
-According to Accenture, circular economy (CE) practices would contribute 4.5 trillion dollars until 2030 by closing the circularity gap.
+Our economy was just 7.2% circular in 2023, which implies we use 92.8% of nonrecycled materials in production.1 Employing nonrecycled resources for 92.8% of our economic activities also suggests a significant “circularity gap” that is linked to inefficient business practices.
+Circular economy (CE) by closing the circularity gap practices would contribute 4.5 trillion dollars by 2030.2

 It would be naïve to expect to identify a viable strategy toward a goal without changing the company’s organizational scheme.
 As a result, the first step for a corporation to reduce the circularity gap is to develop a team that is responsible for: